An aubergine and lentil curry cooked in the slow cooker for all the flavour and none of the hassle – and no bitterness.

 - Boil the kettle.
 Mix the spices, chilli paste and cornflour together with a little of the water of the water from the kettle to form a paste.

-- Mix the ingredients in the slow cooker well, and stir in the curry paste thoroughly.
-Add 600 ml freshly boiled water from the kettle, and cook on medium for 6 hours.
+Mix the ingredients in the slow cooker well, and stir in the curry paste thoroughly.
+Add 600 ml freshly boiled water from the kettle, and cook on medium for 6 hours or on low for 8 hours.